mantissa/ofxTinyEXR/README.md

 When importing EXR files into Adobe Photoshop, you will see a large discrepancy in the contrast & saturation of your image.

-This discrepancy be resolved in changing the “Proof Condition”:
+This discrepancy be resolved by changing the “Proof Condition”:

 View -> Proof setup -> Custom